microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/appManagementPolicy-post.md

 - Enables the policy.
 - Blocks creating of new passwords for applications and service principals created on or after 2019-10-19 at 10:37 AM UTC time.
-- Enforces lifetime on passwords secrets,  symmetric and asymmetric key credentials for applications crated on or after 2014-10-19 at 10:37 AM UTC time.
+- Enforces lifetime on password secrets and key credentials for applications created on or after 2014-10-19 at 10:37 AM UTC time.
 - Limits password secrets for apps and service principals created after 2019-10-19 at 10:37 AM UTC time to less than 4 days, 12 hours, 30 minutes and 5 seconds.